sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

 Awards & Service
 ======
 - I have been elected as the President of the Computer Science Graduate Student Association (CSGSA) for the 2025–2026 academic year.
+- In 2023, I graduated from University of Massachusetts, Amherst, where I was honored with the Outstanding Undergraduate Achievement Award for my academic and research contributions.